Explorer II

 SCALING NEW HEIGHTS

-On 29 May 1953, Sir Edmund Hillary and Tenzing Norgay were the first to reach Mount Everest’s 8,848-metre summit.
+On 29 May 1953, Sir Edmund Hillary and Tenzing Norgay Sherpa were the first to reach Mount Everest’s 8,848-metre summit.
 Members of a British expedition that was equipped with Oyster Perpetual watches, the two men’s remarkable human adventure served to further reinforce the reputation of Rolex timepieces.
 The Oyster Perpetual Explorer, launched in 1953 in the wake of the first successful ascent of the world’s highest mountain, celebrates the courage and determination of the most intrepid explorers.

 The Explorer is emblematic of the close ties between Rolex and exploration.
-In the 1930s, the brand began to equip numerous Himalayan expeditions with Oyster watches.
+As early as the 1930s, the brand began to equip numerous Himalayan expeditions with Oyster watches.
 This pioneering move illustrated the company’s ambition to use the world as a laboratory, testing its watches in real conditions in order to continually improve them.
 The feedback that Rolex received from the members of these different expeditions therefore had a direct influence on the evolution of its watches, making them more precise and robust.

 As it has evolved, the Explorer has progressively incorporated Rolex’s technological innovations, such as the Parachrom hairspring and high-performance Paraflex shock absorbers.
 In 2021, the watch returned to the size of the original model launched in 1953: its redesigned case, fitted on a resized bracelet, took on a 36 mm diameter once more, after having been increased to 39 mm in 2010.
 As of 2023, this exploration tool is also available in a 40 mm version.
 The sleek black lacquer high-contrast dial offers excellent legibility in all circumstances.
 Even in the dark, the dial is easy to read thanks to the Chromalight display: the index hour markers, hands and emblematic 3, 6, 9 numerals are filled or coated with a luminescent material emitting a long-lasting blue glow – for up to two times longer than traditional phosphorescent materials.